International Student Orientation

 Can I fly directly to Flagstaff?
 Accordion Closed

 Yes!
 The most convenient way to arrive at NAU is to fly directly to Flagstaff Pulliam Airport.
 There are daily non-stop flights to Flagstaff from Denver (DEN), Dallas (DFS), and Phoenix through American Airlines and United Airlines.
 Students are highly recommended to arrange travel with Flagstaff as their final destination.

-Can you pick me up from the airport?
+Can the Center for International Education pick me up from the airport?
 Accordion Closed

 How can I travel from Phoenix Sky Harbor Airport to Flagstaff?
 Accordion Closed